Part 2: The Relyence Advantage

 Relyence supports model extensibility, or the ability for you to use unique features found in one reliability prediction standard across all prediction standards.
 Model extensibility enables you to mix-and-match features in a way most beneficial to your needs.

 For example, the types of components modeled in each standard vary.
 While there is a great deal of overlap, in some cases there are part types unique to a particular standard.
 With Relyence Reliability Prediction, you are not constrained by the list of parts in one standard: as long as the part is modeled in one standard, it is available in all.
-So you can select MIL-HBDK-217 as your main prediction standard, but if your analysis includes a component not present in MIL-HDBK-217, but is available in Telcordia, you simply indicate that component utilize the Telcordia standard for analysis.
+So you can select MIL-HDBK-217 as your main prediction standard, but if your analysis includes a component not present in MIL-HDBK-217, but is available in Telcordia, you simply indicate that component utilize the Telcordia standard for analysis.
+Or, you may want to model mechanical components along with your electrical components.
+In this case, you can combine MIL-HDBK-217 with NSWC Mechanical to provide for an all-encompassing list of device models.

 Also, you can combine features across models.
 For example, Telcordia includes calculation adjustment equations for incorporating laboratory test data and/or field data into reliability predictions.
 With model extensibility, you can use that same methodology in your MIL-HDBK-217 analysis.